 However, as I’ve mentioned before, therapy can be quite painful.
 Some relationships can be irrevocably broken.
 Some partnerships can be unhealthy or even dangerous.

 In these cases, therapy can become a tool to help you end a toxic relationship.
-Some women have a very hard time leaving relationships, even if they are extremely harmful.
+Some partners of sex addicts have a very hard time leaving relationships, even if they are extremely harmful.
 Other times, it takes the openness and honesty of therapy to realize what you actually want for yourself, and whether or not it’s compatible with what your partner wants.
 Indeed, the best outcome of your therapy may not be that your relationship comes out stronger, but that you do.

 We Take You Back to the Basics